caudurodev/wordpress-nuxt-theme/README.md

-# wordpress-nuxt-theme
+# Theme setup
-A Vuejs (Nuxt) theme made to pull data from a Headless GraphQL Wordpress
+This theme is a NuxtJS / VueJS frontent for a headless Wordpress installation running the WPGraphQL plugin.

+> MVP Guy Personal Website